Baggage Shipping to United Arab Emirates

 Important United Arab Emirates Customs Information

-Customers will be required to provide a passport image in the name of the receiver on their order to assist with customs clearance.
-In addition, shipments valued over 1000 AED will require a copy of the Residence or Employment Visa of the receiver to gain relief from duty and taxes.
+Customers will be required to complete a packing list detailing the contents of their shipment.
+In addition, shipments valued over 1000 AED will require a copy of the receiver's passport, as well as their Residence or Employment Visa to gain relief from duty and taxes.
 Documents in the shipper's name will be rejected by customs.

 Shipments of Personal Effects may also incur a clearance fee of 70-100 AED depending on the service used, which is paid upon delivery.